 email@example.com, (413) 545-6048

-The results of the Music History exam will be used to advise students into appropriate graduate level history courses.
+The results of the Music History exam are used to advise students into appropriate graduate-level history courses.

 List of Instruments/Voice